mousseng/xitools/README.md

 - `tracker` is a primitive ability tracker tailored for the author

 ### libs
-- `packet` is a garbage dump of some packet-related functionality i needed
-- `utils` is a garbage dump of everything else
+- `lin/ffxi` has a bunch of utility-ish functions around ashita/ffxi tools
-- `lin/packets` is a simpler, less-disgusting, namespaced collection of the same packet functionality provided in `packet`
+- `lin/packets` provides functions to turn binary packet data into usable lua tables
 - `lin/jobs` contains job-related stuff. i probably don't need this, just too lazy to check the ashita docs for this
 - `lin/text` is where all of the stuff related to text-display goes, like